UNICEF Extends Immunization Services To 9,406 Children Last Year - UrduPoint

 Similarly, some 10,912 pregnant women were vaccinated for Tetanus including 5,334 in Baluchistan and 5,578 in Sindh) in the drought affected areas.

-And as many as 23,241 children under 5 years including 3,567 in Baluchistan and 19,674 in Sindh were managed for Pneumonia and Diarrhoea as per the standard Integrated Management of Childhood Illness (IMNCI) protocols.
+And as many as 23,241 children under five years of age including 3,567 in Baluchistan and 19,674 in Sindh were treated for Pneumonia and Diarrhoea as per the standard Integrated Management of Childhood Illness (IMNCI) protocols.

 The Lady Health Workers program, supported by UNICEF reached 65,333 mothers,caregivers including 35,770 in Baluchistan and 29,563 in Sindh with health and hygiene awareness sessions.